ENCCS/vasp-best-practices/content/tools.md

 ## Useful tools

 Some of the tools are also described in the examples.
 For an easy overview, a description is collected on this page.
-There are many more tools which can be used, a selection is shown in the last part of the presentations (Utilities & Summary).
+There are many more tools which can be used, a selection is shown in the 4th and last presentation, "Utilities & Summary".

+In general, Tetralith is well suitable for post-processing directly on the login node, or using work nodes for more heavy processing, via the ThinLinc virtual desktop.

+On LEONARDO, we suggest to produce plots as images (gnuplot) and download, if possible use your local computer for analysis and post-processing of the output.
+On your local computer, for example, install py4vasp and run using Jupyter lab.
+For many programs it's possible to install on Linux as well as MacOS and Windows.

 `````{callout} System-specific instructions
 Select instructions for the system you are using: